Rating cut piles pressure on Spain to seek aid

 RISING YIELDS

-Spanish borrowing costs have fallen well back from levels above 7 percent that triggered bailouts for other euro zone states, but the yield on its 10-year bond rose to nearly 6 percent early on Thursday before dipping back to 5.82 percent, down on the day.
+Spanish borrowing costs have fallen back from levels above 7 percent that triggered bailouts for other euro zone states, but the yield on its 10-year bond rose to near 6 percent early on Thursday before dipping back to 5.85 percent.

-The yield remains around 180 basis points below the levels it reached before the ECB first suggested it would start a bond-buying programme.

 Improved funding conditions over the last month have helped Spanish corporates and banks, including Santander and BBVA, return to markets for funds and reduce reliance on the ECB for funding.